dustywhite7/Econ8310/SlidesCode/1 - Exponential Smoothing.md

 <br>

 - Time Series modeling
-- Predictive modeling using machine learning
+- Predictive modeling using tree-based ML models
 - Neural Networks
 - Bayesian models for complex processes
 - **Choosing the best model for the job**